 In the external strategic analysis of Tesla Motors [opportunities & threats], we found more threats than opportunities.

-The analysis shows that it has great strength and opportunities as well as weakness and threats.
+The analysis of Tesla Motors shows that it has great strengths and opportunities as well as weaknesses and threats.
 But if we consider the future, it has a great chance to enormous expansion.
 Also, there are strong threats for this companies.
 But if Tesla can utilize its strengths and increase it, it may be able to avoid the threats in future and utilize the opportunities.

 - Ten Facts about Tesla